aidynbaigarinov/public/subjects/curry-entries/README.md

 entries.
 You will have to create the following curry functions:

-- `defaultCurry` that will curry two objects in witch the second object must be the default object and returns a new object with the modifications applied by the first object
+- `defaultCurry` that will curry two objects in which the second object must be the default object and returns a new object with the modifications applied by the first object
 - `mapCurry` that replicate the function `.map`